Meta-plasticity and memory in multi-level recurrent feed-forward networks: Conclusion

 \section{Conclusion}

-In this manuscript we presented a simple model for a multi-level adaptive network whose connections follow a short-term Hebbian dynamics modulated by a long-term metaplastic mechanism.
-The latter has the effect of changin the ``learning rate'' with which different connections are reinforced.
+In this manuscript we presented a simple model for a multi-level adaptive network whose connections follow a short-term Hebbian dynamics modulated by a long-term meta-plastic mechanism.
+The latter has the effect of changing the ``learning rate'' with which different connections are reinforced.
 Our model describes phenomena in which a system of agents on a network adapt the topology of the latter to store information.
 This includes the case in which the agent is actually a walker exploring different locations.
 For simplicity, we implemented the dynamics as a biased random walk on a cyclic feed-forward network.
-While the model can be generalized to any network topology, this choice allowed us to easily compute the path entropy and distance between paths, facilitating the analysis of the dynamics.
+While the model can be generalised to any strongly connected network topology, this choice allowed us to easily compute the entropy rate and distance between paths, facilitating the analysis of the dynamics.

 To the best of our knowledge, this is the first study investigating the dynamics of a system where plastic reinforcement is supported by a meta-plastic term changing the ``learning rate'' of selected connections.